Yttehs-HDX/Blog/source/_posts/android-kernel-building-guide.md

 ## Before Reading

+Head picture is the art work [あんどろい子](https://www.pixiv.net/artworks/29919698) by mao@Pixiv.

 ### Errata

 Before delving into the text, it's important to note that there may be some **grammar or syntax errors**  present.
 This could be due to translation errors, typing mistakes, or the author's unique writing style ( I'm a Chinese native speaker 😅 ).